taylordotfish/voicebot/README.md

 * Python package: [aioconsole]
 * Python package: [docopt]

 Run ``pip3 install -r requirements.txt`` to install the Python packages.
+You can also use ``requirements.freeze.txt`` instead to install specific versions of the dependencies that have been verified to work.

 [pyrcb2]: https://pypi.org/project/pyrcb2
 [aioconsole]: https://pypi.org/project/aioconsole